patrickbucher/rust-reboot/diary.md

+# Day 11 (2025-07-15)

+Little time again, and a slight cold.
+So I just worked through the 6th brain teaser, on floating point arithmetic, that is.

 # Day 10 (2025-07-14)

  Almost no time for Rust today; I just worked through the 5th brain teaser on unicode strings.